PhotonVision/photonvision-docs/source/index.rst

         :link: docs/programming/index
         :link-type: doc

-        Learn more PhotonLib, our vendor dependency which makes it easier for teams to retrieve vision data, make various calculations, and more.
+        Learn more about PhotonLib, our vendor dependency which makes it easier for teams to retrieve vision data, make various calculations, and more.

 .. grid:: 2